 "We continue selling what most of us have not delivered and, realistically, will not deliver: beat the market investment performance.
 Most investors have not yet caught on."

 Many years ago, I joined Merrill Lynch for what became a 30-year career.

 My specialty was bonds not stocks, because interest rates were much higher back then, and many investors felt that a double digit return in bonds was more attractive than taking stock market risks.

-With tax free bonds in particular in big demand throughout my career, by the time I retired, my clients included chairmen, presidents and/or directors of more than 50 Fortune 500 firms.
+With tax free bonds in big demand by those in the top tax brackets, by the time I retired, my clients included chairmen, presidents and/or directors of more than 50 Fortune 500 firms.